 - We are planning to offer a course in the life and physical sciences category.
 How should we handle laboratory sections?

 - What kinds of assessment strategies should we include in our course applications?

 - How should we record and post assessment results?

 The Texas Higher Education Coordinating Board (THECB) approved significant changes in the state-mandated core curriculum in October 2011.
-Those changes eliminated the exemplary educational objectives that were part of the original statewide core curriculum implemented in 1999 and substituted Component Area Objectives.
+Those changes eliminated the exemplary educational objectives that were part of the original statewide core curriculum implemented in 1999 and substituted Core Curriculum Objectives.
 It also eliminated the university option to add up to 6 hours of courses to the 42-hour state-mandated core (new limit is 42 hours) and now will approve our core curriculum, including any changes we may propose locally.

 The THECB requires that all affected institutions of higher education (all Texas public institutions of higher education) submit their core curriculum no later than November 30, 2013.
 The new requirements are effective as of fall semester 2014.